cpeditor/cpeditor/src/Settings/README.md

 3. Add a new Settings name to the existing `addPage()` options

 To get settings values in Code use the static members from `SettingsHelper` class.
 This is auto-generated from `settings.json`.

----

-> Put the chinese version below this line

----

-> Put the Russian version below this line